LisaHJung/Part-1-Intro-to-Elasticsearch-and-Kibana/README.md

-# Beginner's Crash Course to the Elastic-Stack
+# Beginner's Crash Course to the Elastic Stack
 # Part 1.1: Intro to Elasticsearch & Kibana

 [Powerpoint Presentation]()